Last updated: Thursday, July 2, 2020 7:59 AM

 If the death is to be registered in Stirling then the MCCD should be emailed to email@example.com

-Address for posting Medical Certificate of Cause of Death (MCCD) to Stirling is Registration Service, Customer First Office, 1-5 Port Street, Stirling, FK8 2EJ
+Address for posting Medical Certificate of Cause of Death (MCCD) are:

-Registrars are now able to carry out still-birth registrations remotely.
+Registrars will continue to carry out still-birth registrations remotely.
 There will be no face to face Appointments.
 Please call to speak to a Registrar if you would like to discuss any registration requirement during these revised arrangements.
 We understand that you still need support during this difficult time, and our Registrars are here to help.

 In order to register the still-birth it is the responsibility of the Midwife or Hospital Doctor to email Form 6 Medical Certificate of Cause of Still-birth to the Registrar in the local area as identified by the informant.
 The informant is often a family member, or if that’s not possible, could be the Funeral Director.
 It would greatly assist the process if contact details of this family member or Funeral Director could be included with the Medical Certificate of Cause of Still-birth.
 If no contact details are included it is then the responsibility of the informant to contact the Registration office to start the process of registration.